 A live-in aide may only reside in the unit with the approval of the PHA.
-Written verification of the need for a live-in aide will be required from a reliable, health care professional, such as a doctor, social worker, or caseworker.
+Written verification of the need for a live-in aide will be required from a doctor or other medical professional, a peer support group, a nonmedical service agency, or a reliable third party who is in a position to know about the individual's disability.
 The verification provider must certify that a live-in aide is needed for the care of the family member who is elderly (62 years of age or over), near-elderly (50-61 years of age) or disabled.
 A specific live-in aide may only reside in the unit with the approval of the PHA.
 The live-in aide will be subject to the PHA's normal screening criteria and the PHA may deny the live-in aide if he or she fails to meet such criteria.

 After a reasonable accommodation (RA) request for a live-in aide is approved by the Reasonable Accommodation Compliance Committee (RACC), the RACC will send the family a letter.
 This letter will inform the family that they must submit a written request to add a live-in aide within 120 days of the approval letter.
-If the family fails to request to add the live-in aide during this 120-day time period, the request will become void.
+If the family fails to identify a prospective live-in aide this 120-day time period, the request will become void.
 If the family still requires the accommodation of a live-in aide, they must restart the process by submitting a new RA request for a live-in aide.